£1 Million Prize

 "I'm a big petrolhead, so I'll upgrade my car.
 A 140-miles-an-hour job.
 I love driving and going fast, so I can upgrade my car to a faster one and just enjoy driving."

-Graham shared the £1 Million jackpot with seven neighbours after B49 6PX landed our weekly Millionaire Street prize today.
+Graham shared the £1 Million prize with seven neighbours after B49 6PX landed our weekly Millionaire Street prize today.
 Each ticket was worth £125,000, but one neighbour doubled that by playing with two tickets.

 All Revved Up